United Way works for a healthier America

 Presbyterian Free Health Clinic

-Provides healthcare at no charge to citizens of Branch County who have no medical insurance, are under-insured, or cannot afford to pay for health care.
+Provides healthcare free of charge to citizens of Branch County who have no medical insurance, are under-insured, or cannot afford to pay for health care.